MuhammdRehman/Snake-game-Having-Diffrent-Levels-Console-base/README.md

 ## Features

 - **Multiple Levels:** The game offers three distinct levels with varying difficulties.
-- **Single and Multiplayer Modes:** Players can select either single-player or multiplayer mode.
+- **Single and Multiplayer Modes:** Players can select either single-player or multiplayer mode(upto 4 Players).
 - **Classic and Modern Versions:** The game includes the classic Snake game with no boundaries and two additional levels with boundaries for more challenging gameplay.
-- **Scoring System:** The game tracks the player's score based on the amount of food consumed by the snake.
+- **Scoring System:** The game tracks the player's score based on the amount of food eaten by snake (one score will be added in particular snake total score).

 ## Game Versions